LouisGaravaglia/iTranslate/README.md

 * Phase 3 (11/20): Create browse by Danceability route with a bare bones slider to retrieve all songs based on the spotify danceability score.
 * Phase 4 (11/24): Update styling to have production ready typefaces and colors and finalize formatting.

-Things accomplished after submitting the MVP on Deadline: Created bounce animations on hover for actionable items.
-Also, added color gradients for fonts.
+Things outside Project Roadmap accomplished after submitting the MVP on Deadline:

+* Created bounce animations on hover for actionable items.
+* Added color gradients for fonts.
+* Track preview: When a user hovers over a track, a 30 second song preview plays which is supplied by the SpotifyAPI, if one is provided (this was kind of a strecth goal).